Compressed Coding, AMP Based Decoding and Analog Spatial Coupling: Simulation Results

-We now consider the application of ASC-CC in a multi-user system of $K$ users.
-The overall system structure is the same as that in Fig. \ref{M-SC-Structure} except that $\{ \ibd_k \}$ are generated separately by $K$ users.
+We now consider the application of SC-CC in a multi-user system of $K$ users.
+The overall system structure is the same as that in Fig. \ref{SC-Structure}(b) except that $\{ \ibd_k \}$ are generated separately by $K$ users.
 The transmitted signals from $K$ users are encoded and transmitted in a decentralized way without information sharing except for proper transmission time scheduling.
 Specifically, we divide the time span into slots, each of which corresponds to a copy.
 In slot $k$, user $k$ generates the signals based on its data $\ibd_k$ and transmits them over $W$ slots starting from $k$.
 The signals from different users are separated by user-specific interleaving, following the interleave division multiple access~(IDMA) principle~\cite{Ping06}.
-At the receiver, the signals from $K$ users are naturally combined, which has the same effect as a linear summation in Fig. \ref{M-SC-Structure} \cite{Truhachev13a}.
+At the receiver, the signals from $K$ users are combined, which has the same effect as a linear summation in Fig. \ref{SC-Structure}(b) \cite{Truhachev13a}.

 In general, to achieve improved performance, a spatially-coupled LDPC code requires much longer block length than the underlying LDPC code before coupling \cite{Kudekar15,Mitchell15}.
 This is because the former involves multiple copies of the latter.
-In a multiuser ASC-CC system, the increased overall block length is shared by multiple users.
-This achieves the benefit of spatial coupling without increasing the codeword length of each user.
+In a multiuser SC-CC system, the increased overall block length is shared by multiple users.
+This achieves the benefit of spatial-coupling without increasing the codeword length of each user.

 Incidentally, the block length problem is usually due to the latency constraint.
 It cannot be solved by, e.g., increasing processing speed.
 It is a source problem, and in many real-time applications, the source can only generate a limited number of information bits within a fixed duration.
 The scheme below is to fill this fixed duration with the signals from multiple users, which effectively increases block length.